The “Que”…

 The principal flow control spillway and earthen embankment breast of the Quemahoning Dam (Source: YouTube, date 2016)

-The principal flow control spillway and earthen embankment (dam breast) of the Quemahoning Dam in Somerset County, PA (Source: YouTube, date 2016)
+Aerial view of the principal flow control spillway and earthen embankment (dam breast) of the Quemahoning Dam in Somerset County, PA (Source: YouTube, date 2016).

 However, there is good news.
 There are much better dam safety programs and protocols in place now for such regulated impounding structures (dams).
 Actually, many of the modern day dam safety programs and performance requirements for dams across the nation came to be because of the history of dam breaks that affected Johnstown.
 Although much better regulated, you must never forget though that this MONSTER dam still sits above Johnstown.
 Always take the time to stay aware of rapidly changing conditions associated with the weather, especially heavy rainfall watches and warnings, statements from emergency management agencies, or any other conditions that could occur and affect the function and structural integrity of the Quemahoning Dam.
 In the dam safety world, there is a term called “sunny day” breach which means that a dam failure could occur under certain circumstances that does not involve rain, snow, rainstorms, storms or precipitation events.